Classifier or Prompt: A Case Study on Legal Requirements Traceability: Introduction

 \section{Introduction}

 Technological advancements are significantly transforming software development across diverse domains, such as healthcare~\cite{Caruana:15}.
 Software applications and automated assistants have become integral to our daily lives~\cite{Zhan:22}.
 This evolution, driven by recent breakthroughs in artificial intelligence (AI), has led to increasing complexity in software systems~\cite{ahmad2023requirements,Feldt:18}.
-As technology progresses, regulations are adapting in parallel to ensure that software systems are developed in line with ethical and legal standards.
-For example, the general data protection regulation (GDPR)~\cite{GDPR} is enforced since 2018 to address concerns about privacy and data protection.
-Despite being introduced by the European Union (EU), the GDPR has a global effect, impacting organizations (and software) outside the EU as long as they handle personal data of EU residents.
+As technology advances, regulations are evolving in parallel to ensure that software systems are developed in accordance with ethical and legal standards.
+For example, the General Data Protection Regulation (GDPR)~\cite{GDPR} has been in effect since 2018 to address concerns regarding privacy and data protection.
+Although introduced by the European Union (EU), the GDPR has a global effect, affecting organizations (and software) outside the EU that process personal data of EU residents.